Donnie/nginx-letsencrypt-multisite/README.md

 At this point you can access https://domain.ga and see `Hello World` on it.

-You should also check if you are getting an A+ SSL rating on https://www.ssllabs.com/ssltest/analyze.html?d=domain.ga
+You should also check if you are getting an A+ SSL rating Visit https://www.ssllabs.com/ssltest/analyze.html?d=domain.ga after disabling DNS proxy on Cloudflare

 #### Auto-renew using crontab: